nus-cs2103/website-base/admin/exams.md

 1. **The Browser should only be used to access LumiNUS.** Accessing other websites (including the module website) is not allowed.<br>
   It turns out that the textbook PDF file plays better with browsers than PDF viewers.
 Therefore, ==viewing the textbook PDF in the browser is allowed.
 But other PDFs should be opened in a PDF viewer==.<br>
   %%The reason for restricting the use of the browser to view PDF files is that allowing it makes it harder for invigilators to detect students accessing unauthorized websites.%%
-1. **Use Microsoft Teams or Zoom private messages to communicate with the invigilator**.
+1. **Use Zoom private messages to communicate with the invigilator.
+Use Microsoft Teams to communicate with the prof.** Communicating with others is not allowed, except with NUS IT staff (for tech help).
 1. **The quiz will not appear on LumiNUS until a few minutes before we release the password**.
 Wait until we announce that the quiz is available to see.
-1. **When the invigilator asks you to do an _identity check_**, turn your face towards the camera, move closer to the camera, remove face mask (if any), and hold the pose until the invigilator tells you to go back to your working position.
+1. **When the invigilator asks you to do an _identity check_**, turn your face towards the camera (<span class="text-danger">do not adjust the camera position</span>), move closer to the camera, and hold the pose until the invigilator tells you to go back to your working position.

 1. **If you have a doubt/query about a question**, or want to make an assumption about a question, please write it down in the 'justification' text box. ==Do not try to communicate those with the invigilator during the exam.== We'll take your doubt/query/assumption into account when grading.
 For example, if many had queries about a specific question, we can conclude that the question is unclear and omit it from grading.